Viola Van Dam, the first resident at Victorian Village Health & Wellness Center, poses with family and staff members outside her new room.

 As a nurse practitioner, Bill’s sister Karen Krooswyk has a clinical understanding of the care her mother needs, and the confidence that she will be taken well care of at VVHWC.

 “My anxiety level just dropped,” she said.
 “I can’t take care of Mom anymore, but I wanted her in a home-like setting, and to her, this is home.
-I’m so glad to have her here, with Christian people getting Christian service.
 I think this is great, the whole concept of this place.”

 Viola herself is looking forward to the improvement she’ll experience over the last nursing home she lived in.